wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-mobile-devices/includes/enable-mobile-device-access.md

 ### Mobile device mailbox policies

-Mobile device mailbox policies (formerly known as Exchange Active Sync policies) are used to manage mobile devices that use EAS to access mailboxes in Exchange.
+Mobile device mailbox policies (formerly known as Exchange ActiveSync policies) are used to manage mobile devices that use EAS to access mailboxes in Exchange.
 Here are a few  examples of the tasks you can do with these policies:

 - Require a password complexity level and minimum length.
 - Enable or disable device features such as Bluetooth and wi-fi.